Patreon/patreon-wordpress/readme.txt

 You can report security bugs through the Patchstack Vulnerability Disclosure Program.
 The Patchstack team help validate, triage and handle any security vulnerabilities.
 [Report a security vulnerability.](https://patchstack.com/database/vdp/patreon-connect)

 == Changelog ==

+= 1.8.9 =

+* Fixed the issue with Import next batch button not working immedieatly after starting a manual post import
+* Added two new cases for error messages for needing admin privileges to start manual post sync and for the case of expired nonce
+* Added a Cancel button to the manual post import interface.

 = 1.8.8 =